flatpak/flatpak.github.io/source/faq.html.haml.markdown

   Yes!

   Version 3.22.4 and newer of [GNOME Builder](https://wiki.gnome.org/Apps/Builder) includes support for `flatpak-builder` manifests.
 This ensures your project is built using your selected flatpak runtime and any external dependencies.
 Support for running your application inside flatpak is also supported.
-By developing your application within the exact same environment as your users you can squash those "Works for me" bugs before they reach your users!
+By developing your application within the exact same environment as your users you can squash those “Works for me” bugs before they reach your users!

   ### Can I host my flatpak app on github?

-  Flatpak repositories can't (currently) be put on github in a convenient way.
+  Flatpak repositories can’t (currently) be put on github in a convenient way.
-  As an alternative, you can create a single-file bundle, and put that up on github as a 'release'.
+  As an alternative, you can create a single-file bundle, and put that up on github as a “release”.
 Note that bundles have some drawbacks, compared to a repository.
   Another option you have is to get your app on [Flathub](https://flathub.org/) which will allow your users to get updates.